 What about payment?

 This is very different if you work with independent artists because they can set their own terms and you can negotiate for a bit more.
-So you can typically take 30% or 40% of royalties from the Master recording instead.
+So you can typically take 30% or 40% of royalties from the master recording instead.
 Sometimes these independent artists don’t have too much money, so they won’t pay you in advance, but you will get more royalties instead.

-my final piece of advice
+What’s your final piece of advice?

 Be prepared to take a lot of time to look for ways to promote your music.
 Make sure you register your songs everywhere so that you get your royalties.
 Study an audio production course at SAE to get prepared for the industry.